2factorauth/twofactorauth/CONTRIBUTING.md

 ## Guidelines

-1. **Don't break the build**: We have a simple continuous integration system setup with Github Actions.
+1. **Don't break the build**: We have a simple continuous integration system setup with GitHub Actions.
 If your pull request doesn't pass, it won't be merged.
 GH Actions will only check your changes after you submit a pull request.
    If you want to test locally, instructions are listed below.
 Keep reading!
 2. **Use a Nice Icon**: SVG is the preferred format.
 If possible, please also run the image